Choo, Kim-Kwang Raymond

 Prospective PhD Students

 My door is always open to motivated individuals, particularly those with excellent academic records (and publication track record) if you are interested to apply for scholarships - see http://www.unisa.edu.au/resdegrees/scholarships/default.asp, who are interested in researching on cyber security and digital forensics (technical research), cyber crime (criminology and policy research), anti-money laundering / counter terrorism financing, cryptography and digital forensics.
 To see what types of problems I work on, please visit "

-Since joining the University of South Australia in March 2011, I have supervised to completion one DIT, five Ph.D., 13 Master and nine Honours (eight 1st Class, and one 2nd Upper Class Honours) theses.
+Since joining the University of South Australia in March 2011, I have supervised to completion one DIT, eight Ph.D., 13 Master and nine Honours (eight 1st Class, and one 2nd Upper Class Honours) theses.

 - Dr. Angela Irwin, 2013 [Ph.D.
 Thesis: Money laundering and terrorism financing in virtual environments] - Currently, she is a Lecturer at the Centre for Policing, Intelligence and Counter Terrorism (PICT), Macquarie University.

 - Dr. Aswami Fadillah Mohd Ariffin, 2013 [Ph.D.
 Thesis: A general model of forensic data recovery framework for digital CCTV systems] - Currently, he is the Vice President of Cyber Security Responsive Services at CyberSecurity Malaysia.

 - Yuan (Tom) Gao, 2014 [DIT Thesis: Commercial implementation of shared secret in middleware] - Currently, he is the Microsoft Application and Digital Manager at CSR Limited.